rocketdv/cart_manager/README.md

 If your token does get into somebody's hands who shouldn't have it click the: **Regenerate new token** button, this will invalidate all prior tokens.

 ### Using your Token
-Open config.json and replace insert botToken, replacing `Bot login token` with the token received above.
+Open `config.json` and replace insert `botToken`, replacing `Bot login token` with the token received above.

 ## Adding Bots To Servers
 ### Generating OAuth Link